Reading view

 Toyota

-Leapmotor D19 is a new flagship SUV debuting globally on October 16.
+• Leapmotor D19 is a new flagship SUV with loads of power and range.

 Leapmotor, the Chinese EV manufacturer partly owned by Stellantis, continues to expand its lineup into new segments.
-Fresh off the debut of the B05/Lafa 5 hatchback last month, the company is now teasing its new flagship SUV, the D19.
-Scheduled for an official debut on October 16, the D19 is promising to deliver premium features and cutting-edge tech at an accessible price point.
+Fresh off the debut of the B05 / Lafa 5 hatchback at the Munich motor show last month, the company has introduced a new flagship SUV.

 Big SUV Energy

-In terms of proportions, the D19 lines up with other full-size electrified SUVs from China such as the Li Auto L9, Dongfeng Yipai 008, Chery Fulwin T11, GAC Trumpchi S9, Zeekr 9X, Nio Onvo L90, and Geely Galaxy M9.
+The styling of the new model is modern yet somewhat generic, its proportions aligning with other full-size electric SUVs from China such as the Li Auto L9, Dongfeng Yipai 008, Chery Fulwin T11, GAC Trumpchi S9, Zeekr 9X, Nio Onvo L90, and Geely Galaxy M9.

-It also features split headlights, clean body surfacing, and chrome-finished disc wheels that further echo styling cues from Rolls-Royce and Maybach.
-At around 5.2 meters (204.7 inches) in length, the D19 is roughly the same size as a BMW X7 or a Mercedes GLS.
+The D19 also also features chrome-finished disc wheels that further echo styling cues from Rolls-Royce and Maybach.
+Measuring 5.2 meters (204.7 inches) long with a generous 3.1 m (122 inches) wheelbase, the SUV is roughly the same size as a BMW X7 or a Mercedes GLS.

 We haven’t seen the interior yet, but it’s expected to feature an advanced digital cockpit with a dedicated passenger display, along with high-quality materials throughout the cabin.
-The D19 will reportedly run on dual Qualcomm Snapdragon 8797 chipsets, one handling infotainment, the other powering the ADAS suite.
-Leaked images also show a roof-mounted LiDAR sensor.
+The D19 will run on dual Qualcomm Snapdragon 8797 chipsets, one handling infotainment, the other powering the sophisticated ADAS suite.

 How Much Will It Cost?

-Perhaps most noteworthy is the pricing.
-Leapmotor has suggested a starting price between ¥250,000 and ¥300,000, which converts to around $35,000 to $42,000.
+Perhaps most noteworthy detail is pricing.
+Leapmotor has indicated a starting price between ¥250,000 and ¥300,000, which converts to around $35,000 to $42,000.
 And yes, that figure sounds like a bargain for anyone trying to buy a car in the West these days.

 Even so, you might be surprised to learn that the D19 won’t be the cheapest in its class.
 The Geely Galaxy M9 undercuts it with a current starting price of ¥173,800 ($24,400), thanks to discounts.

-When it launches later this year, the D19 will sit above the T03, B01, B10, C01, C10, C11, and C16, making it the new range-topper in Leapmotor’s domestic lineup.
-Spy shots have also hinted at a flagship minivan currently in development, which may share the same platform as the D19.
+Naturally, the D19 will sit above the T03, B01, B10, C01, C10, C11, and C16, making it the new range-topper in Leapmotor’s domestic lineup.
+Spy shots have also hinted at a flagship minivan currently in development, which may share the same platform as the large SUV.

 On September 25, Leapmotor announced that its one millionth vehicle had rolled off the production line.
 The automaker reaffirmed its commitment to “fully in-house R&D” and its goal of becoming a “respected, world-class smart electric vehicle company.”